acurley31/udacity/data_structures_and_algorithms/project2/explanation_4.md

 * The time complexity of this algorithm is O(n) since it requires only a single pass over the input array

 **Space Complexity**
-* The space complexity of this algorithm is O(n) since it is an in-place sorting procedure
+* The space complexity of this algorithm is O(1) since it is an in-place sorting procedure